Burundi entry requirements for Nigeria passport holders

 Proof of accommodation

-Have a printed hotel reservation or a letter of invitation from your host.
-Immigration officers occasionally ask for this during visa-on-arrival processing.Recommended
+Bring a printed hotel reservation or a letter from your host in Burundi.
+Immigration officers sometimes ask for this during the visa-on-arrival process, especially if you arrive without a pre-booked hotel.Recommended

 Proof of funds

-Carry at least $200 USD in cash or have a bank statement showing you can cover your stay.
-Burundi has limited card acceptance outside major hotels.Recommended
+Carry at least 200 USD in cash or have a bank statement showing sufficient funds.
+Burundi is a cash-based economy — credit cards are rarely accepted outside major hotels, and ATMs are unreliable.Recommended

 Cash only for visa on arrival